-Be sure to leave a comment on this blog post to let us know how you’re getting on.
+We’d love you to leave a comment on this blog post to let us know how you’re getting on!
 Make sure you leave your Twitter handle and a link to your profile so others can find you.
 Any questions or comments, please leave them on this blog post.

 That’s it for Day One!
 Happy Tweeting!